-The execution time of the code generated by our compiler is compared on Figure 13 with the execution time of the same programs compiled with the Ocaml bytecode compiler (ocamlc) and the Ocaml native code compiler (ocamlopt).
+The execution time of the code generated by our compiler is compared on Figure 13 with the execution time of the same programs compiled with the OCaml native code compiler (ocamlopt) and the OCaml bytecode compiler (ocamlo).
 The running times are normalized and we take the performance of the Google V8 engine as reference.
-Overall, the Javascript engines are faster than the bytecode interpreter, V8 being the fastest.
-Exceptions are extremely expansive, especially with Nitro: boyer and kb heavily uses exception; variants boyer_no_exc and kb_no_exc uses option types rather than exceptions in most cases and are thus more competitive.
-Strings and 64-bit integers are not natively supported in Javascript.
+Overall, the JavaScript engines are faster than the bytecode interpreter, V8 being the fastest.
+Exceptions are extremely expensive, especially with Nitro: boyer and kb heavily uses exception; variants boyer_no_exc and kb_no_exc uses option types rather than exceptions in most cases and are thus more competitive.
+Strings and 64-bit integers are not natively supported in JavaScript.
 This explains the low performance with hamming and splay.
 JaegerMonkey appears to be slower than other engines with simple recursive functions (fib and takc).
-We were not able to measure its performance on the hamming and splay benchmarks as the standalone JaegerMonkey engine fails with an "out of memory" error on these benchmarks (though Firefox 4.0 is able to run the successfully).
+We were not able to measure its performance on the hamming and splay benchmarks as the standalone JaegerMonkey engine fails with an "out of memory" error on these benchmarks (though Firefox 4.0 is able to run them successfully).